thlintw/clavert/README.md

 There are a lot of steep overhangs in the lower layers due to the print orientation.
 If your slicer supports it, it's better to print outer walls first to prevent warping which might result in small details in lower layers getting knocked off.  ("External pemimeters first" for Slic3r and forks and "Wall Ordering -> Outside to Inside" for Cura)

+It's best to put supprot inhibitors to the outside of the case or dial down the overhang threshold since these slopes should be printed fine without supports.

 ## Wiring

 I don't know how to design a PCB so this is a hand wired build.
 It's basically a Redox layout with an encoder.

-[schematic pic]
+Diagram below.

+![diagram]

 ## Customizing